knight42/LeetCodeSpider/README.md

 Description:
 ------------
-Save filtered problems on leetcode.com
+Save filtered problems on leetcode.com in current dir.

 Note: saved problems will be ignored